lordjabez/temperature-collector/README.md

 An AWS Lambda function that collects data from my thermostats and corresponding outdoor temperatures.
 It polls two different thermostat technologies, a Honeywell Gateway and a Google Nest, as well as the OpenWeather API.
+It's used to monitor conditions at [The Grey Haven](https://airbnb.com/h/the-grey-haven), an Airbnb in Lake Arrowhead, California.

 ## Prerequisites